When I launched this blog in late 2018, I was determined to make money blogging online.

 Networks manage the technical part of merchants’ affiliate programs.
 They track purchases and make sure commissions are paid out correctly.

 A single network can manage thousands of individual affiliate programs and products.
-Hence, once an affiliate is accepted to join a network, they can easily find additional products to promote.

 4: The customer

 Customers or consumers are the driving force of the entire affiliate marketing system.
 If they don’t make a purchase, no commissions will be generated.

 Therefore, the affiliate needs to make sure that the customer finds the best, most relevant products they need.

 The customer doesn’t pay a higher price for the affiliate product.
 Some merchants even offer discounts for purchases through affiliate partners.